alecmaly/blog/_posts/2022/2022-05-13-Abusing-SharePoint-and-OneDrive-Permissions-with-PowerApps-and-Flow.md

 ---
 layout: post
-title: M365 Internal Phish | Abusing the Power Platform for SharePoint/OneDrive Privilege Escalation
+title: M365 Internal Phish&#x3a; Abusing the Power Platform for SharePoint/OneDrive Privilege Escalation
 description: >-
     An internal phishing POC leveraging Microsoft 365 citizen development tools (Power Platform).
 Phish for access to a target user's OneDrive and all SharePoint sites they own.
 A YouTube video of the POC v1 can be found here: https://youtu.be/xXqFhN4wyGY
 tags: Microsoft PowerApps Power-Automate SharePoint OneDrive Phishing M365 POC Cloud Hacking Privilege-Escalation